sunsided/player-stage-install-script/README.md

 ```

 You can then execute `player` and `stage` commands.

+`g++`, `make`, `cmake` etc. are already installed.
+By default, Vagrant will mount your current working directory to the `/vagrant` directory within the box.
+In the easiest case, you just `cd /vagrant` and build your project.

 To shut down the virtual machine (without deleting it), type

 ```bash